On this page

 What the research says

 AOD-9604 is a rare case where the clinical story is clear — and negative.
-It has an excellent safety profile from 900+ human participants.
-But it failed its pivotal Phase IIb trial for weight loss.
+It was well tolerated across 900+ human participants taking it orally.
+But it failed its pivotal Phase IIb trial for weight loss in 2007, and no new human trial has been run since.
 Everything marketed about this compound should be read in that context.

 Research timeline